Have you ever had any of the following questions?

 Get in the know... and get the Edge

 Get a holistic understanding of player and team development.
 Give yourself the full picture when you subscribe to the free Youth Baseball Edge newsletter.

 Who is Rob Tong?

-I'm now a father of seven (including five boys!) in the great city of Chicago, but this journey started when my wife and I signed up our first boy to play baseball when he turned five.
+I'm now a father of seven (including five boys!) in the great state of Texas, but this journey started when my wife and I signed up our first boy to play baseball when he turned five.
 At the time, I had never coached anything in my life but I had heard enough negative stories about lunatic coaches that I decided to be my son's head coach so I could control the culture of his team and ensure he would not have to endure the wrath of a maniacal coach.
 Perhaps a similar impetus drove you to be a youth baseball head coach yourself.

 That day I committed to be a head coach was actually one of the scariest days of my life because I knew I had never coached before in any sport at any level.
 Failure stared me in the face.
 Sure, I had played baseball as a teenager before and had watched countless Cubs games on WGN-TV to know some of the nuances of the game from the color commentators.
 But how would I translate that in a way that the kids on my team could understand?
 Panic was an accurate word to describe at that point.

 I went to the library and read as many books and watched as many videos as I could...which wasn't much.
 I think it was all of two books and one VHS video at the time.
 They were, though, quite helpful in instilling the notion of using drills, and giving me the exact drills to run.
 I also went to a coaching clinic sponsored by my league, which gave me an idea of how to organize my practices.
 Panic subsided and I actually felt somewhat ready.